Despite claims about hemp plastic’s ability to clean oceans and limit landfill growth, the truth is less universally positive.

 The Market Size of Bioplastics

-The bioplastics market in 2013 accounted for approximately 1.1 million metric tons of product, with an expected growth rate of 17.5 percent between 2015 and 2020.
+The bioplastics market accounts for approximately 1.1 million metric tons of product, with an expected growth rate of 17.5 percent by 2025.
 Much of this demand is for compostable bags, plastic bottles and food service disposables like cutlery and to-go ware.

 Currently, corn and soy represent the bulk of the bioplastic market, with corn being the primary feedstock that provides the cellulose and oils necessary for bioplastics.
 Both corn and soy are heavily subsidized in the U.S., creating massive production possible at artificially low prices.